 - How can you improve and scale what works best?

 - What are the peculiarities of your potential markets?

 - Should you have a single brand story or different messaging for different markets?

 The answers to these questions will set you on the right path to creating a well-rounded global marketing strategy.

 The following steps help you plan a strong global marketing strategy:

 Getting a first-hand understanding and judgment of your potential markets is crucial.
 Study their culture and behaviors.
 What channels are most appropriate for marketing?
 Where do they meet online and offline?
 Conducting thorough market research protects you from making avoidable, costly mistakes.

-Analyze where segments of your market come from and consider the factors contributing to turning prospects into customers.
+Analyze where your market segments come from and consider the factors contributing to turning prospects into customers.
 Choose regions where you have the most significant business opportunity.